-Financial aid eligibility is determined by completing the FAFSA form at: https://studentaid.ed.gov/sa/fafsa.
+Financial aid eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA) at: https://studentaid.ed.gov/sa/fafsa.
 The school code for Cleary University is 002246.

 State and Federal Grants

 All federal and state grant funding is subject to the applicable government budget offices.
 All grants awarded will not be funded until the University receives funding from the government sources.